mui/material-ui/docs/data/base/getting-started/customization/customization.md

 Hooks return the current state of the component (e.g. `checked`, `disabled`, `open`, etc.) and provide functions that return props you can apply to your fully custom components.

-In the case of the [Unstyled Switch](/base/react-switch/), the component is accompanied by the `useSwitch` hook which gives you all of the functionality without any structure.
+In the case of [SwitchUnstyled](/base/react-switch/), the component is accompanied by the `useSwitch` hook which gives you all of the functionality without any structure.

 It returns the following object: